Skip to content

 Industry-Specific Cyber Insurance Requirements

-Healthcare organizations face unique cyber insurance requirements driven by HIPAA compliance obligations.
-The Department of Health and Human Services reported 809 healthcare data breaches affecting over 67 million individuals in 2025.
-Healthcare cyber insurance policies typically require risk assessments aligned with NIST SP 800-66, encryption of electronic protected health information, and documented incident response procedures.
+Healthcare organizations face the most demanding cyber insurance environment of any small business sector.
+The HHS Office for Civil Rights reported 809 healthcare data breaches affecting more than 133 million individuals in 2023 — a record-setting year that drove carriers to tighten requirements significantly for the sector.
+Healthcare cyber insurance policies typically require risk assessments aligned with NIST SP 800-66 Rev. 2 (Implementing the HIPAA Security Rule), encryption of all electronic protected health information at rest and in transit, and documented incident response procedures with breach notification workflows.

 1